This is a true story... Please forward it to everyone that you can.... You will have to read it to believe it....

 I only have one question: What was I waiting for?

 Upon first reading the recipe, I thought it was just another chocolate chip cookie.
 I was wrong.
-The flavors are so much more pronouced and deep
+The flavors are so much more pronouced and deep.

 The addition of the espresso powder really brings out the chocolate.